-School Association th participation. at the youth athlete has s been evaluated and is capable of safely resuming Legal References: Senate Bill 112 Dylan Steigers Protection of Youth Athletes Act Cross References: Policy History: Adopted on: Revised on: 3.4.2014
+School Association that the youth athlete has been evaluated and is capable of safely resuming participation.

+Legal References: Senate Bill 112 Dylan Steigers Protection of Youth Athletes Act

 Foreign Exchange Students

 It is the policy of the Board to recognize the benefits from foreign exchange students in the District.
 The Board does not, however, sponsor foreign exchange programs.
 The District does not provide financial contributions to the student.
 The Board assumes no responsibility or control over items such as travel, living accommodations, funding, insurance, etc., which remain the responsibility of the sponsor and/or student.